MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Zooming

 WebView2 `ZoomFactor` is used to scale just the web content.
-This is also update when the user zooms the content through `Ctrl`+Mouse Wheel.
+This is also update when the user zooms the content by pressing `Ctrl` while rotating the mouse wheel.

 ##### [C#](#tab/c-sharp)